On-Campus Residence: Your Home Away From Home

 Registering to Live in Residence

-Living in one of our on-campus residence units, you'll be only a few steps away from your classes and labs.
-Residence students enjoy additional supports and security and can take advantage of all of the social events Residence Services offers.
+Living in one of our on-campus residences, you'll be only a few steps away from your classes and labs.
+Residence students enjoy additional support and security and can take advantage of all of the social events Residence Services offers.

 We encourage you to register for Residence by the following deadlines.
 Submissions made after these dates will be considered pending room availability.

-Thunder Bay and Orillia - Residence registration for 2023 Spring / Summer is now open.
+Thunder Bay and Orillia - Residence registration for 2024 Winter is now open.

 As you begin browsing the Residence options at the links below, keep the following things in mind: